arexdevson/Portfoglio/README.md

 Meus projetos de curioso

 Hello there!
-On this Folder we have 5 projects which i've made with so much care to reach some aspects like:
+On this Folder we have 6 projects which i've made with so much care to reach some aspects like:
- - Data Analysis
+ - 2 Data Analysis projects
  - Linear Regression to predict sales
  - K-Means to create clusters to identify the diabetes clients
  - A process to create QRCode